cb051/DPCBM/README.md

 The effects of noise has only been narrowly considered for concept-based models, mainly in the context of noisy or corrupted inputs.
 The impact of differentially private noise has, however, been considered for feature-based and inherently interpretable systems.
 We consider a separate case post-hoc explanations are provided using latent features as opposed to end task predictions.

-We provide fine-grained analysis of the effect of gaussian noise on Concept Learning Models; Namely, we show that a collapse in concept quality can occur even under very small amounts of noise and leads to concept leakage and show that improving orthogonal regularization in convolutional layers is a strong direction for improving the utility of private models and mitigating disparate impact by DP SGD.
+We provide fine-grained analysis of the effect of gaussian noise on Concept Learning Models and show that a collapse in concept quality can occur even under very small amounts of noise and lead to concept leakage.
+We also show that improving orthogonal regularization in convolutional layers is a strong direction for improving the utility of private models and mitigating disparate impact by DP SGD.

 ### Usage